Stargator/dotfile/README.md

 -------

 ### Chromatic
-Create a one-size-fits-all colour/theme generator to work with dotfile.rb (colour.rb or something).
-This will take one colour file (in some format yet to be determined) which defines the 16/8 ANSI colours of a "theme".
-It will then generate themes based on this file for X, wmii, gnome-terminal, etc...
-This way you can choose one "theme" in dotfiles.conf.yaml and it will apply to everything.
-Also makes development of new themes much easier!
+Create a one-size-fits-all colour/theme generator.
+This will take one colour file (in some format yet to be determined) which defines the 16/8 ANSI colours of a "theme" along with some optional extra information.
+It will then generate themes based on this file for various output formats...
+You should be able to choose one "theme" in dotfile.conf and it will apply to everything.
+Should make development of new themes much easier!